otacilio-psf/Chat-Gourmet-AI/README.md

 - Have [uv installed](https://docs.astral.sh/uv/getting-started/installation/)

 - Start and prepare the vector database.
 Refer to the README inside the `vector-db` directory.
+  - tip: To start Qdrant you can do `make qdrant` from root folder

 - Serve LLaMA 3.1 8B on Kaggle.
 Please refer to the README inside the `model-serve` directory for instructions.